pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 to do it.
 But we'd actually recommend a different way: [custom `django-admin` commands](https://docs.djangoproject.com/en/5.0/howto/custom-management-commands/), also known as custom management commandss.
-The Django documentation page we linked to just there is a useful resource, but here's a simpler example.
+The Django documentation page we linked to just there is a useful resource, but here are some simpler examples.

 ## Custom management commands for use in consoles and scheduled tasks